microsoft/pxt-adafruit/docs/projects/reaction/make.md

 Fold 3 inches of the paper from the short side in.

 Using scissors, on the fold, cut a half circle to a half oval.
-This creates a hole for your thumb so that you can wear this as a hand strap!
+This creates an opening for your thumb so that you can wear this as a hand strap!

 https://youtu.be/CSulW-kwP8s
 <br/>